kitsudaiki/OpenHanami/docs/inner_workings/user_and_projects.md

     -   can manage (create, delete, ...) users and projects.
 This is hard defined by the code and can not be changed by the policy-file
     -   an Admin-user can not deleted by him/her self, so at least one Admin does every time exist
-    -   the initial Admin, after a rollout of a new deployment, is created by Hanami
+    -   the initial Admin, after a rollout of a new deployment, is created by hanami
     -   Admins have per default the role `admin` and the project-id `admin`
 -   **Project-Admin**:
     -   role is bonded to a specific project